Ra-Ni/COMP-445-LAB-1/README.md

 ![] (img/teapot.png)

 **IMPORTANT**: Although using PrintWriter and Scanner is acceptable, I recommend that you familiarize yourself with objects that use byte streams rather than text streams (Example: InputStreamReader/Writer)

+**IMPORTANT**: This section is only concerned with socket creation and utilization, refer to the previous sections and the lab handout on the **proper** way to send and receive messages.
+There should be classes (and not just one big class doing everything!).

 ### Command-Line Interface